karlnapf/shogun-wiki/GSoC_2015_clean_up_infrastructure.md

 things done", proving awesome ideas and optimize them "as fast as possible".

-The drawback is that people don't care about the software engineering aspects.
-In addition to this, lot of new technologies have shown up since some parts of the code has been written, which allows us to do even cooler things with less code.
+As a drawback, people didn't care too much about software engineering aspects.
+In addition, lots of new technologies have shown up since some parts of the code have been written, which allows us to do even cooler things with less code now.

+We want this project to improve maintainability, stablility, and
+beauty:
-We want this project to improve maintainability, stablility, and beauty.
-Making common used base classes more lightweight to improve performance and memory consumption.
-Use new and cool technologies, new language features (think of C++1x) amongst others may be what this project is about.
+*  Making heavily used base classes more lightweight to improve performance and memory consumption.
+ * Use new and cool technologies
+ * New language features (think of C++1x)
+ * and more

 The project might also contain parts of the (outdated) [linalg project](https://github.com/shogun-toolbox/shogun/wiki/GSoC_2015_project_linalg).

-### Target students
+### Is this project for you?
 The target group of this project are people with C/C++ background, an idea about "good software" engineering, and reliable software.
-In return we offer that you'll learn a lot about basic machine learning algorithms; of course there are some low-hanging fruits, but if you're an advanced hacker, we have a lot of great ideas we could push the project forward.
+In return we offer that you'll learn a lot about basic machine learning algorithms; of course there are some low-hanging fruits, but if you're an advanced hacker, we have a lot of great ideas how to push the project forward.

 GSoC is a marathon, not a sprint.
 We expect "good" performance over